eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

 ### Reading Environment and usage

 In the below example we'll read Environment and Usage data of an Hoplink container.
-We'll do this improving 'handlePO()' method.

 ```kotlin
     ...